Putting the Community-Engaged Research Framework into Practice

 - What would you like to see happen with the results of this data collection?

-- Overall, what has this study meant for you?
+- Overall, what does this study mean for you?
 For your community?

 PHASE 5